Dr Alexandra Gormally-SuttonSenior Lecturer in Subsurface and Society

 - LEC 101 'Global Environmental Challenges' (contributor)

-In addition to this, Ally has a number of both UG and PG dissertation students exploring topics such as the use of subterreanean spaces in cities, the viability of shale gas in Lancashire, Governace of groundwater in the UK, the Value of geology in settlement patterns and Community Energy, amonst others.
+In addition to this, she has a number of both UG and PG dissertation students exploring topics such as the use of subterranean spaces in cities, the role of social media in natural hazard response, Governance of groundwater in the UK, the Value of geology in settlement patterns and Community Energy, amongst others.

 - Kathy New, looking at adaptive thermal comfort in non-domestic building